 Another facies variation is observed in levels of glomeropphyric basalt with plagioclase (Stamatelopoulou-Seymour, 1982).
-Plagioclase phenocrystals are yellow white (1 to 35%), rounded and measure from 0.2 to 4 cm.
+Plagioclase phenocrystals (1 to 35%) are yellow white, rounded and measure from 0.2 to 4 cm.
 The dark green matrix is very fine-grained.
-Phenocrystals can be weakly deformed or strongly stretched in foliation (Goutier et al., 2002; Bandyayera et al, 2011).
+Phenocrystals can be either weakly deformed or strongly stretched in foliation (Goutier et al., 2002; Bandyayera et al, 2011).

 Hammouche et al. (2015, 2017) added paragneiss derived from wacke horizons to unit mAgy1.
 These horizons are present in the most easterly band of the unit in sheets 33H10 and 33H11.
 They vary in thickness from one decimetre to a few metres.
-Paragneiss is usually light brown or dark grey with rust shades and light grey to brown grey in fresh exposure.
-It consists of fine grains of feldspar, quartz and green biotite.
+Paragneiss is usually rusty light brown or dark grey in altered patina and light grey to brown grey in fresh exposure.
+It is composed of fine grains of feldspar, quartz and green biotite.
 It also contains minor amounts of hornblende, garnet, carbonates, magnetite and locally pyrite.

-This volcanic unit is 0.3 to 1 km wide and 6.5 km long.
-It is a lapilli and block tuff with a white, beige and in places yellow patina and a grey colour in fresh exposure.
+This volcanic unit is 0.3 to 1 km wide by 6.5 km long.
+It is a lapilli and block tuff with a white, beige and in places yellow patina and a grey fresh surface.
 Fine beige and greenish lamines are visible, linked to mylonitic schistosity or foliation.
-In this case, the tuff becomes a sericite schist.
+In several cases, tuff becomes sericite schist.
 Foliation, as well as strong sericite alteration, make it difficult to observe primary volcanic structures such as the presence of fragments.
 Quartz porphyritic dykes cut this unit (Goutier et al., 2002).

-This felsic tuff is made up of quartz, plagioclase, sericite-muscovite, biotite and chlorite.
-It is also possible to find sulphides, actinolite, epidote, tourmaline, cordierite, staurotide, sillimanite, carbonates and titanite.
+This felsic tuff is composed of quartz, plagioclase, sericite-muscovite, biotite and chlorite.
+It is also possible to find sulphides (pyrite, pyrrhotite, arsenpyrite, spalerite and chalcopyrite; e.g. showings Arséno and TR-PL3-10-018), actinolite, epidote, tourmaline, cordierite, staurotide, sillimanite, carbonates and titanite.
 Some of these minerals are derived from metamorphism associated with synvolcanic hydrothermal alteration (Goutier et al., 2002).
 Clasts are mafic (negative relief) to felsic (positive relief) and make up 60% of the rock.
-These fragments are aligned with foliation and are usually stretched.
-Locally, white centimetric leucocratic bands with plagioclase alternate with dark bands rich in mafic lapillis.
-The latter contain 1-3% garnet and 10-20% biotite and hornblende (Bandyayera et al., 2011).
+These fragments are aligned with foliation and usually stretched.
+Locally, white centimetric leucocratic bands with plagioclase alternate with dark bands rich in mafic lapillis; the latter contain 1-3% garnet and 10-20% biotite and hornblende (Bandyayera et al., 2011).

 Guyer Group 2a (mAgy2a): Metasomatic Rock of Felsic Volcanics

-This subunit was defined during the summer 2011 work in the southwest of sheet 33H12.
+This subunit was defined during the summer 2011 work in the SW portion of sheet 33H12.
 It is associated with two metasomatic zones of felsic volcanics.
 Garnet is very abundant (up to 22%) and has a diameter of up to 6 cm.
-Disseminated sulphides are also present in smaller quantities.
+Disseminated sulphides are also present in smaller amount.
 Locally, it is possible to observe staurotide and sillimanite (Goutier et al., in preparation).

 Guyer Group 2b (mAgy2b): Gneiss Derived from Felsic and Intermediate Volcanics

 This unit was introduced in 2018 to define a highly deformed Guyer Group metavolcanic band.
-It is shown in sheet 33G05 as a WNW-ESE band 8.7 km long and up to 800 m thick.
+It occurs in sheets 33G05 and 33G11 as a 12 km long and ≤800 m thick arched band.
 Outcrops are well exposed on the shores of the islands of the La Grande 3 Reservoir.
-This unit consists of a complex assemblage of gneiss whose protolith is interpreted to be intermediate, felsic and, to a lesser extent, mafic volcanics.
-The rock has a zebra structure, with centimetric horizons that are either beige with more biotite-rich lamines or black, dark grey with hornblende, pale grey and whitish.
+The unit consists of a complex assemblage of gneiss whose protolith is interpreted as derived from intermediate, felsic and, to a lesser extent, mafic volcanics.
+The rock has a zebra structure, with centimetric horizons that are either beige with more biotite-rich lamines or black or dark grey with hornblende, or even pale grey and whitish.
 These horizons alternate with metric horizons consisting of either dark green banded amphibolite, diopside and epidote, or white centimetric fragments (possibly lapillis).
 These rocks are also cut by many tonalite, hornblendite and granite dykes of centimetric to metric thickness.

-Massive sulphide lenses (pyrrhotite-pyrite ± chalcopyrite ± arsenopyrite) are associated with the less common facies of iron formation, the sulphide facies.
+Massive sulphide lenses (pyrrhotite-pyrite ± chalcopyrite ± arsenopyrite) are associated with the minor sulphide facies iron formation.
 These lenses are metric and are located at the interface between felsic tuff and amphibolite, or along a gold-bearing horizon in sheet 33G06 (Goutier et al., 2002).

-Unit mAgy3 also includes horizons of wacke and tuff interstratified with thin iron formation (centimetric to metric).
-This unit has a variable colour ranging from green to pink and in places brown and beige.
+Unit mAgy3 also includes centimetre to metre-thick horizons of wacke and tuff interstratified with iron formation.
+This unit has a variable colour ranging from green to pink and, in places, brown and beige.
 Wackes are usually dark grey to green in fresh exposure.
-Foliation takes over bedding in places.
+Foliation dominates over bedding locally.
 The wacke is composed up of quartz, feldspar, hornblende and biotite with spots of epidote and garnet (up to 20%).
-It is different from the nearby Ekomiak Formation wacke, since its size is finer and it is possible to find disseminated magnetite within the wackes only associated with conglomerates.
+The latter differs from the nearby Ekomiak Formation wacke, since it is finer grained and disseminated magnetite can be found within wackes only associated with conglomerates.

 The ultramafic wacke unit was identified in sheet 33G06 by Stamatelopoulou-Seymour and Francis (1980) and was exposed for 1.5 km in the northern portion of the sheet.
 These are very well-preserved ultramafic turbidites.
 They conformably lie on komatiites and are covered by pillow basalts and pyroxenite.
 The rock is pale brown and consists of cyclic layers of thin to medium beds with grading structures and parallel and oblique laminations.
 The mineralogical assemblage consists of fine grains of tremolite, chlorite, talc, serpentine, carbonates, magnetite and chromite.
-The spot appearance of the rock comes from the presence of olivine porphyroblasts.
-These olivines are metamorphic in origin (Goutier et al., 2002).
+The spotted appearance of the rock comes from olivine porphyroblasts, which are metamorphic in origin (Goutier et al., 2002).

-The three U-Pb isotope dates of felsic volcanics (unit mAgy2a) of the Guyer Group indicate that this unit is Mesoarchean (2820 Ma to 2806 Ma).
+Three U-Pb isotope datings of felsic volcanics (unit mAgy2a) of the Guyer Group indicate that this unit is Mesoarchean, with an age of 2820 Ma to 2806 Ma).

-The amphibolite after basalt (mAgy1) and the gneiss after intermediate and felsic volcanics (mAgy2b) of the Guyer Group are heavily deformed in areas of contact with other units such as the Langelier Complex, the Poste Le Moyne Pluton and the Bezier Suite.
+Amphibolite derived from basalt (mAgy1) and gneiss derived from intermediate and felsic volcanics (mAgy2b) of the Guyer Group are heavily deformed in areas of contact with other units such as the Langelier Complex, the Poste Le Moyne Pluton and the Bezier Suite.
 These rocks are folded, sheared and mylonitized.

-The Marbot Formation lies in part on the Guyer Group.
+The Marbot Formation partly overlies the Guyer Group.
 Their different age of emplacement, from 2820 to 2806 Ma for the Guyer Group and <2702 ±2 Ma for the Marbot Formation (David et al., 2011), suggest a discordance between these units (Bandyayera et al., 2011).